-Ad valorem property taxes, the County's largest source of tax revenues, were 64% of total tax revenues in fiscal year 2013 and 62% in fiscal year 2014.
-During the same period, income tax revenues as a percentage of total tax revenues were 33.9% in fiscal year 2013, and 35.3% in fiscal year 2014.
-The following table presents the County's tax revenues by source for each of the last five fiscal years as well as the budgeted amounts for fiscal year 2015.
+Ad valorem property taxes, the County's largest source of tax revenues, were 62% of total tax revenues in fiscal year 2014 and 60% in fiscal year 2015.
+During the same period, income tax revenues as a percentage of total tax revenues were 35.3% in fiscal year 2014, and 37% in fiscal year 2015.
+The following table presents the County's tax revenues by source for each of the last five fiscal years.